There are five basic steps to start guiding.

 the star can be distinguished from the background - it is similar but

 not identical to the signal-to-noise ratio used in photometry.

 The Auto setting is primarily intended for AO users who

 minimize exposure time without losing the guide star.
-The settings to
+It is also useful

 Auto-exposure are on the Camera Tab

 of the Advanced Dialog.

 Two things need to be measured by PHD2